mario-purestake/chainbridge-spec/spec.md

 ### Messaging Formats
 `tokenMessageFormat`
 // TODO define how many bytes to parse. eg: to = metadata[:32], amount = metadata[32:40]
-- `to: chain-specific`: The address of the recipietn
+- `to: chain-specific`: The account of the recipient
 - `amount: uint`: The amount of a token to be transfered
 // Im not sold on this.
 Should the contracts know about their chain Id?
 - `id: string`: Unique id in the format of `<origin_chain><unique_id>`